Administration of Justice

 - compare and contrast the different definitions of terrorism.

-- recognize the criminal elements that are necessary to classify a terrorist act as a crime.
+- describe the criminal elements that are necessary to classify a terrorist act as a crime.

 - evaluate domestic and international terrorism and develop a basic understanding of the origins and background of both domestic and international terrorism.